meolar/supertux-wiki/Ideas.md

 to the NES game Ducktales and the PC game Commander Keen.

 Perhaps this should be just like a star, just a temporal ability.
 To avoid making the game too easy.
 It could also be like the boot in Super Mario Bros.
-3, which allows the player to jump on usually harmful enemies, but is gone a the end of the level.
+3, which allows the player to jump on usually harmful enemies, but is gone at the end of the level.

 ![](images/Pogo.jpg "Concept art of Tux on his Pogo Stick")

 ### Boomerang

 Tux should be able to collect and use a boomerang on some levels.

-This could maybe hit 3 badguys and then come back to Tux.

-And of course not be usable against Flames.
+This could have an adjustable throw length, where after that distance it comes back, and Tux needs to catch it before it goes too far behind him.
+It could be used to kill enemies, although it would not kill every type of enemy, for example flames.

 ### Soap

 Tux might be able to eat some soap and thus be able to spit out bubbles, bubbles themselves should be usable as steps to reach higher places and might be able to capture enemies.

-This behaviour is similar to the bubbles in Bobble Bobble.
+Idea for releasing and controlling bubbles:
+- To release a bubble, press ACTION.
+- Bubbles can be broken by doing a head-bop on one, but only if Tux has jumped on a trampoline or backflipped.
+- Bubbles can also be broken by buttjumping on one.
+- Bubbles will automatically pop after a while.
+- If the player presses the ACTION key and releases before Tux finishes blowing the bubble, the bubble will slowly go up into the sky before popping once off screen.
+- If the player holds the ACTION key and **does not** release it before Tux stops blowing the bubble, the bubble will slowly ascend but will stop once releasing ACTION.

 ### Rope